Israel, Netanya, Mefi 5, office 308

 In addition, there is a section in the document which states that anyone can obtain Israeli citizenship at the discretion of the Minister of Interior and under certain conditions.
 Citizenship can be granted to individuals who have contributed to Israel’s security or to the economic development of the state.

-The Aliyah Process
+The Aliyah process

 The process of making aliyah to Israel is the easiest way to move there.
 The Law of Return, established in 1950, makes it possible for Jews, their children and grandchildren, and those who have undergone legal conversion to Judaism, as well as Jewish widows/widowers, to obtain Israeli citizenship.
 If you qualify, you can get on the list for aliyah and we can assist with the repatriation process.